84000/translation-memory-resources/README.md

 # 2. Scripts:

 The “preprocess.py” script will create an “input” folder for placing the raw text files for both the English and Tibetan.
 The files generated in the “output” folder will be ready for aligning in InterText.
 ## 2.A.
-Tibetan eKangyur Text Segmented with Pybo:
+Tibetan eKangyur Text Segmented with Pybo script:

+[Some more elaboration will be added here in terms of importing the source of the raw Tibetan from the eKangyur repository.]

-Using [pybo](https://github.com/Esukhia/pybo), the script, “preprocess.py” has been customized for pre-segmenting the Tibetan and will be used to generate a Tibetan .txt file from [eKangyur](https://github.com/Esukhia/derge-kangyur) (note that pybo will need to be installed locally to run the script).
-Each segment will be formatted with line breaks.
+Using [pybo](https://github.com/Esukhia/pybo), the script, “preprocess.py” has been customized for pre-segmenting the Tibetan and will be used to generate a Tibetan .txt file from the [eKangyur](https://github.com/Esukhia/derge-kangyur) (note that pybo will need to be installed locally to run the script).
+Each segment will be defined by a single line break.
 This will provide a foundational consistency since it follows some predetermined rules, although the Tibetan may then be further merged/split by the TM editors according to the guidelines below (4.A-C).

 The Tibetan includes:

-- word segmentation created with spaces according to pybo’s bo tokenization.
+- word-segmentation created with spaces according to pybo’s bo tokenization.
+- sentence-segmentation created with line breaks according to the script’s identification of clauses according to conjugated verbs and a set of rules concerning the particles immediately following those verbs which govern those clauses.
 - underscores representing the actual spaces found in the Kangyur text.
 - folio references in the eKangyur format, [3a], [3b] etc...